isomorfeus/isomorfeus-preact/docs/events.md

 Event names are underscored in ruby: `onClick` becomes `on_click`.
 The conversion for Preact is done automatically.

 Events can be simple methods, but must be referenced when passed as prop by `method_ref`.
-This is to make sure, that they are passed by reference during render to react to prevent unnecessary renders.
+This is to make sure, that they are passed by reference during render to preact to prevent unnecessary renders.
 Example:
 ```ruby
 class MyComponent < Preact::Component::Base
   def handle_click(event, info)